List of The Young and the Restless characters introduced in 2024

 The Young and the Restless is an American CBS soap opera which debuted on March 26, 1973.
-This is a list of its characters that debuted or will debut in 2024, in order of first appearance.
+This is a list of its characters that debuted in 2024, in order of first appearance.
 The first character to be introduced was Seth Morgan (Brian Gaskill), the sponsor of Nikki Newman (Melody Thomas Scott), who debuted on January 8.
-Alan Laurent (Christopher Cousins), a psychiatric and friend of Ashley Abbott (Eileen Davidson), made his first appearance on April 30.
+Alan Laurent (Christopher Cousins), a psychiatrist and friend of Ashley Abbott (Eileen Davidson), made his first appearance on April 30.
 Additionally, multiple other characters appeared throughout the year.

 Seth Morgan

 Brian Gaskill portrayed Seth Morgan from January to March 2024.

 Seth Morgan, played by Brian Gaskill, made his first appearance on January 8, 2024.
 The character and casting was announced on December 29, 2023.
 The character was introduced as the sponsor of Nikki Newman (Melody Thomas Scott), whom she meets at an Alcoholics Anonymous meeting, with Seth being described as the man who would "Nikki Get Her Life Back on Track".
 Gaskill, who had previously appeared on five other American soap operas, recorded his audition at his home and found out over several weeks that he had won the role, which he found "pretty affirming" as he had not auditioned for some time.
 Following the casting announcement, Gaskill spoke about it on his Facebook page, saying that he felt "honored" to be on the soap.
 Gaskill had previously been unsure of whether he would appear in daytime television again due to there being less soap operas and opportunities than there used to be.
 He found adjusting to The Young and the Restlesss climate stressful "in a good way", and revealed that he had previously spoken to some of his co-stars, such as J. Eddie Peck, on Facebook before he began working on set.
 Speaking of the character, Gaskill explained: "As of now, Seth is a good person but he's certainly not a hero.
 He feels reachable and comfortable for me.
 In recent years, when I look at the kind of stuff that I would really like to be doing, Seth falls into that category.
 I usually try to find some lightness where it's dark and darkness where it's light, and I'm just trying to find that balance.
 This character sort of seems to allow all of that.
 So far, it's been an incredible experience."
-On March 5, 2024, Gaskill made his final appearance as Seth, with the character being killed-off.
+On March 5, 2024, Gaskill made his final appearance as Seth, with the character being killed off.
 Following the episode being aired, Gaskill confirmed the departure with a statement on his Instagram page, where he explained that he enjoyed working on the soap with the cast and the rest of the team, and called it "incredible" to have received "so much support" on social media.